tkchafin/mrbait/docs/usage.rst

   to specify the minimum distance between targets.
 When targets are in conflict |br|
   (e.g. they are less than *-D,--dist_r* bases apart), conflicts will be resolved |br|
-  using the criterion set with *-S,--select_r*. [default=100] -d, --flank_dist
+  using the criterion set with *-S,--select_r*. [default=100] --target_all
+  **Use all loci as targets**: This option tells mrbait to use all *passing* loci |br|
+  as target regions for bait design.
+Note that all target filtering options will |br|
+  still be in effect.
+Use this option if your input loci are already curated, and |br|
+  you simply want to design baits for them [default=False] -d, --flank_dist
   **Flanking distance for target filtering**: Distance from boundaries of target |br|
   region to parse for counting SNPs, ambiguities, gaps, etc when filtering |br|